justeattakeaway/pie/.changeset/cold-bears-kiss.md

 "@justeattakeaway/pie-cookie-banner": minor
 "@justeattakeaway/pie-css": minor
 ---

-[Added] z-index tokens to pie-css package for different components
+[Added] - z-index tokens to the pie-css package

+[Fixed] - Ensure the cookie banner has a correct stacking order